Jump to section

 Offering a mental health benefit

-Mental health support from employers has become increasingly important for all employees, and this is especially true for people with schizophrenia.
-Fast access to therapy and medication management is critical to identify what triggers episodes and how to reduce and even stop them.
+Mental health support from employers has become a vital aspect of overall well-being, particularly for individuals with conditions like schizophrenia.
+Fast access to therapy and medication management is critical in identifying triggers for episodes and implementing strategies to reduce and prevent them.